 The African American Museum is an institution dedicated to the research, identification, selection, acquisition, presentation and preservation of visual art forms and historical documents that relate to the African American Community.
 The collections of the Museum combined with its related activities will serve to assist all people to understand the African-American Experience with emphasis on Dallas and the Southwestern United States.

 3536 Grand Avenue | Dallas, TX 75210

-The artists represented in the permanent collection at The Museum of Geometric and MADI Art span not only geographical but chronological boundaries as well.
+The Museum of Geometric and MADI Art spans not only geographical but chronological boundaries as well.
 Artists from Europe, Russia, Japan, South America and the United States are well represented by the museum.
 Beginning with the MADI movement’s inception and continuing through contemporary artists working in the geometric style, the artists of the permanent collection exhibit one similarity, a love for geometric forms, color play, and art that pushes boundaries.

 3109 Carlisle Street | Dallas, TX 75204